gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-issues-gij-cloud.md

 &nbsp;

-## SSH Repository Automation Triggers
+## SSH repository automation triggers

 Automation for Jira triggers work with auto-connected integrations and single HTTPS authenticated git repositories, but single repositories authenticated via SSH are not supported by Atlassian Jira Cloud.